How to Parse JSON in Python: Read, Write & Work With JSON Files

 How to Read a JSON File in Python

-There are cases where you won’t receive JSON as a string, but will instead have a .json file.
+There are cases where you won't receive data as a JSON string but instead will have a .json file.

 First, you'll need a file to use as an example.
 Create a new file called todos.json and paste in the first five todos from the mock API: